Closing costs you should expect

 • Title Insurance

-Sellers: As we negotiate your sale, not only will I work to get the highest sales price, but I'll also advocate for lower closing costs.
-And once we've reached an agreement, I'll describe in detail the closing costs so you are aware of exactly where your money is going.
+Sellers: As we hammer out your deal, I'll not only work to get the highest sales price, but I'll also campaign for lower closing costs.
+And once we've come to an agreement, I'll walk you through the closing costs so you know exactly what you're paying for.

-Buyers: If you're buying real estate in Broward County, you will be given a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
-The estimate is based on the loan officer's past experiences and is required to be within an appropriate range so you're not stunned when you show up at closing time.
-I'll be willing to go over the LE with you, answering your questions and highlighting any estimates that appear to be out of the ordinary.
+Buyers: If you are buying real estate in Broward County, you will receive a "Loan Estimate" (LE) of closing costs within three days of submitting your loan application.
+The estimate is based on the loan officer's previous experience and is required to be within an acceptable range so you're not stunned when you show up at closing time.
+I'll be willing to look over the LE with you, answering your questions and highlighting any estimates in question.

 Joe Minotto/Charles Rutenberg Realty Fort Lauderdale